book/dumbbackup/README.md

 ```

 The backups to be *kept* are marked with a `*` in the above table.
-Anything not marked as retained is going to be deleted.
+Anything not marked as retained is going to be deleted when we runr
+the actual command.

 The actual deletions can be verified with: